rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 <a name="5.24.2.1">5.24.2.1</a> A note on manifestation that provides information on the publication of a manifestation.

-## 5.24.31 Notes from Publication statements
+## 5.24.31 Note on publication statement

 <a name="5.24.31.1">5.24.31.1</a> Make a note on publication statement if any part of the [Publication statement](/DCRMR/ppdm/Publication-statement/) is taken from a source other than the preferred source of information (see [5.01.1.2](/DCRMR/ppdm/#5.01.1.2)).